 In addition, new variable speed school zones apply around Levin East School and Waiopehu College; Fairfield School; Levin North School; and Levin School and Levin Intermediate.
 Speed limits in these zones are now 40 km/h approximately 30 minutes before and 30 minutes after school, and 50 km/h at other times.

 These changes came into effect on 15 August 2019, following public engagement between January and March on a district-wide review of rural road speed limits.
-More information about the review, and answers to frequently asked questions about the speed limits, is available on the Review of Speed Limits on Rural Roads page.

 The changed schedules are available below.